 This was obviously a big mistake.
 Their floors have started to warp and they will need to spend at least $5,000 trying to fix the structural problems with them.
 This may seem expensive, but even minor floor problems cost upwards of $600 to fix.

 You don’t want to have to learn this mistake the hard way.
 You need to make sure that your floors are designed properly from the start.
 You also need to make sure that they are carefully maintained to prevent future long-term damage.
-Here are some tips from Lifestyle Flooring UK to help make sure your floors are sturdy, resilient and will require little maintenance in the years to come.
+Here are some tips from Stories Flooring to help make sure your floors are sturdy, resilient and will require little maintenance in the years to come.

 Make sure that your floors are laid evenly

 You need to make sure that there are not any distortions in your floor design.
 Your floorboards must be laid parallel to each other and tightly adjoined.

 Don’t make the mistake of thinking that slight deviations are not going to be a big deal.
 You need to remember that stress from load bearings (both static stresses of furniture and other objects sitting on top of them, as well as dynamic stresses of people walking over them over time) and thermal expansion and contraction will cause floorboards to shift.
 As a result, misalignments in your floorboards will inevitably get worse over time.

 This means that you’re going to need to pay a lot more attention to detail when you lay your floors.
 You need to be very careful to make sure that they are carefully intact first.

 You don’t want to build a house on a poor foundation.
 If you do, your flooring is usually one of the first things that is going to suffer.